collective/collective.revisionmanager/README.rst

 Translations
 ------------

-This product has not yet been translated.
+So far only the settings page has been translated to german.

 Installation
 ------------